Gorka Larrucea: Club career

-Larrucea was born in Guernica, Biscay, Basque Country, and finished his formation with hometown club Gernika Club.
+Larrucea was born in Guernica, Biscay, Basque Country.
+He finished his formation with hometown club Gernika Club.
 He made his first team debut in the 2010–11 season, in Tercera División.

 Larrucea subsequently became a regular starter for the club, achieving promotion to Segunda División B in 2015.

 On 2 July 2019, he moved to fellow third division side Real Unión on a one-year contract.

 On 22 July 2020, Larrucea joined SD Amorebieta also in the third level, and was a regular during the campaign as his side achieved a first-ever promotion to Segunda División.
 He made his professional debut on 14 August 2021, starting in a 0–2 away loss against Girona FC.

 In August 2022, he signed a contract with Romanian club Dinamo București.
+He was released in January 2024.

 Personal life

 Larrucea's older brother Ander is also a footballer.
 A left back, both played together at Gernika for four years.